openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/detection.rst

 *********

 1. ``otx export`` exports a trained Pytorch `.pth` model to the OpenVINO™ Intermediate Representation (IR) format.
-It allows to efficiently run it on Intel hardware, especially on CPU.
+It allows to run the model on the Intel hardware much more efficient, especially on the CPU.
 Also, the resulting IR model is required to run POT optimization in the section below.
-IR model contains of 2 files: ``openvino.xml`` for weights and ``openvino.bin`` for architecture.
+IR model consists of 2 files: ``openvino.xml`` for weights and ``openvino.bin`` for architecture.

 2. That's how we can export the trained model ``outputs/weights.pth`` from the previous section and save the exported model to the ``outputs/openvino/`` folder.